 The benefits of ed-tech procurement are many, but to explain it simply, educational procurement can allow schools to measure the actual cost per student.
 In fact, there are three significant reasons more and more schools are turning to procurement technology.
 With the first reason being:

 1. Cost Of Education

 How much do teachers spend on students?
 If teachers could provide a concrete number, schools and districts could better understand the actual cost of running an academy.

-Often time’s teachers have to make one-off, online casino non-recurring purchases for their classrooms.
+Often time’s teachers have to make one-off, non-recurring purchases for their classrooms.
 This includes purchasing paper, pencils, rulers, and other classroom supplies.
 The difficulty is these one-time purchases are often untracked.
 It’s highly common for receipts to be lost and costs to be uncalculated, while business goes on as usual.
 However ed-tech procurement processes step in and establish either a manual or automatic process to measure these spending accounts.

 Manual tracking processes can be as simple as using excel spreadsheets to track purchase needs and costs.
 Automatic procurement processes tend to keep everything within a single program, automatically tracking spending amounts and allowing everyone to see into a school’s budget.

 Schools are moving away from traditional spending practices due to the inefficiencies manual procurement can create.